-The CBOE Volatility Index (VIX) soared in April 2025, momentarily jumping above 601 and drawing unwanted comparisons to 2020 and 2008.
+The CBOE Volatility Index (VIX) climbed in March 2026, momentarily jumping above 31.
 Also known as the "Fear Gauge," it is feared by no one more than retirees who may see their life savings fall in value just as they need to rely upon their portfolio assets for income.

-As outlined in a previous article, Why investors in retirement may want to consider an income approach, a portfolio construction approach emphasizing higher-yielding assets in retirement can help avoid depleting savings.
-Today, at a time of more frequent exogenous market shocks and heightened uncertainty, we're exploring further why we believe it is essential for investors to consider strategies that seek higher distributions to protect their wealth from dollar cost ravaging.
+As mentioned in a recent article, 2026 Income Outlook, a portfolio construction approach that emphasizes higher yielding assets in retirement can help to avoid depleting savings.
+Today, at a time of more frequent exogenous market shocks and heightened uncertainty, we’re exploring further why we believe it is essential for investors to consider strategies that seek higher distributions to protect their wealth from dollar cost ravaging.

-"Dollar cost ravaging" refers to the negative impact on a retirement portfolio when withdrawals are made during market downturns.
-Also known as "sequence of returns risk," it refers to the risk that the order and timing of investment returns can significantly impact the longevity of a retirement portfolio.
-When the market is down, and shares are sold to meet an income target, it impairs the remaining principal's ability to recover and grow.
-However, higher income-producing portfolios seek to alleviate this risk of principal erosion by generating enough cash flow to naturally meet distribution targets (through dividends and interest) without selling shares of principal, regardless of the market environment.
+“Dollar cost ravaging” refers to the negative impact on a retirement portfolio when withdrawals are made during market downturns and is related to “sequence of returns risk” which refers to the risk that the order and timing of investment returns can significantly impact the longevity of your retirement portfolio.
+When the market is down and shares are sold to meet an income target, it impairs the remaining principal's ability to recover and grow.
+However, higher income producing portfolios seek to alleviate this risk of principal erosion by generating enough cash flow to naturally meet distribution targets (through dividends) without selling shares of principal, regardless of market environment.

-Let's illustrate this through an example.
+Let’s illustrate through an example.
 Imagine a retiree with a 4% annual spending need.
-An investment in the S&P 500 or a traditional 40/60 portfolio2, which derives most of their returns from price appreciation, would expose the retiree to potential dollar cost ravaging.
-The S&P 500 and a traditional 40/60 portfolio have yielded 1.8% and 3.2% on average (annually) over the last 30 years.
-Thus, to meet a 4% annual distribution need, the retiree must sell shares to fund the gap.
-In contrast, a diversified income portfolio - in this case consisting of 20% U.S. bonds (Bloomberg Us Agg Bond Index), 40% high yield (Bloomberg US Corporate High Yield Bond Index) and 40% value stocks (S&P 500 Value Index) - has yielded 5.2% over the same period, thereby avoiding the need to sell units of principal and providing a sustainable income stream even in down markets.
+An investment in the S&P 500 or a traditional 40/60 portfolio, which derives the majority of their returns from price appreciation, would leave the retiree exposed to potential dollar cost ravaging.
+The S&P 500 and a traditional 40/60 portfolio yielded 1.8% and 3.2% on average, respectively, over the last 30 years.
+Thus, in order to meet a 4% annual distribution need, the retiree must sell shares to fund the gap.
+A diversified income portfolio (in this case consisting of 20% U.S. bonds (Bloomberg Us Agg Bond Index), 40% high yield (Bloomberg US Corporate High Yield Bond Index) and 40% value stocks (S&P 500 Value Index), in contrast, has yielded 5.1% over the same period, thereby avoiding the need to sell units of principal, providing a sustainable income stream across all market environments.

-This dynamic gets amplified when the market declines.
-To meet the same withdrawal amount, investors may need to sell more shares than if the market were stable or rising because the value of each share has dropped.
+This dynamic gets amplified when there is a market decline.
+To meet the same withdrawal amount, investors in lower yielding portfolios may need to sell more shares than if the market were stable or rising because the value of each share has dropped.
 This increased selling during downturns depletes portfolios faster, making it harder for investments to bounce back and grow over time.

 A case study: Imagine retiring with $1 million in assets and a 4% annual income need in 2000.
 How would different portfolio construction approaches impact the experience over the next 25 years?